-3 Main Types of Patio Doors
+What Are the 4 Main Types of Patio Doors

 The French door’s exterior pushes against the jamb when pushed, making them ideal for homes subject to high winds.
 The harder the wind pushes against the door, the tighter it will fit against the jamb.

 Sliding Patio Doors